j-piasecki/zapp-framework/@zapp-framework/core/README.md

 <img src="https://github.com/j-piasecki/zapp-framework/blob/main/assets/example.png?raw=true" width="360">
 </p>

 Also, remember when I said that persistent storage is simple?
-Look at `rememberSaveable('number', 1)` - this is everything you need to do to save a value.
+Look at `rememberSavable('number', 1)` - this is everything you need to do to save a value.
 In this case `number` is the key under which the value will be saved and `1` is the default value to use when no value was hitherto saved.
-In case you were wondering what will happen when you call `rememberSaveable` in a few places with the same key and assign value to one of them, then the answer is all of them will get updated.
+In case you were wondering what will happen when you call `rememberSavable` in a few places with the same key and assign value to one of them, then the answer is all of them will get updated.

 ## I'll give it a try, how do I get it?